 - Senran Kagura got "boobapalooza 2013" in lieu of a rating.

 - Il Sole penetra le Illusioni got a "heavy, ragged sigh".

-- The first episode of Cross Ange got a 'nope nope nope nope nope' out of five.
+- Cross Ange got a 'nope nope nope nope nope' out of five.

 - Hope Chapman aka JesuOtaku has become prone to these since she started working with ANN in preview guides, often for the same reasons as Bertschy.